flux-capacitor-io/flux-capacitor-client/README.md

 }
 ```

-Basically all you need to do is provide methods annotated by @ApplyEvent that describe how historical events need to be applied in order to rebuild the entity model.
+Basically all you need to do is provide methods annotated by @Apply that describe how historical events need to be applied in order to rebuild the entity model.
 To create a new entity you’ll need to annotate either a constructor method (as in the above example) or a static factory method:

 ```java
 @EventSourced